marmelab/react-admin/docs/List.md

 ### Actions

-You can replace the list of default actions by your own using the `Actions` prop:
+You can replace the list of default actions by your own element using the `actions` prop:

 ```js
 import { CardActions } from 'material-ui/Card';